The $55K First Hire Crisis: What Breaks at $55K per Month and the Warning Signs at $48K

 The Executive Summary

-Time to implement: You can install 1‑on‑1s, success metrics, decision boundaries, and escalation rules in 4 weeks with roughly 3–4 hours weekly, then monitor relationship health with a 10-minute weekly and 30-minute monthly review.
+Time to implement: You can install 1‑on‑1s, success metrics, decision boundaries, and escalation rules in 4 weeks with 3–4 hours weekly, then monitor relationship health with a 10-minute weekly and 30-minute monthly review.

 Written by Nour Boustani for $48K–$60K operators who want to keep their first hire long enough to compound growth without paying for preventable turnover and repair cycles.